paths-erc/atlas/src/components/Intro/manuscripts/manuscripts.md

 -	Nag Hammadi Codices
 -	Bodmer Papyri (otherwise called Dishna Papers)
 -	Papyrus codices from the Monastery of Saint John the Baptist of Thin
--	Codices from the hermitage of Sheikh el-Gurna
+-	Codices from the hermitage of Sheikh abd el-Gurna
 -	Codices from Antinoopolis
 -	Parchment codices from the Monastery of the Archangel Michael near Phantoou
 -	Parchment codices from the Monastery of Saint Macarius in the Wādī al-Naṭrūn